 - Talent TODAY.
-The Chamber will take immediate action to connect: (A) employers to existing talent, and (B) the region to key talent attraction / development partners (e.g., Metro Denver EDC). - Metro Denver EDC partnership talent attraction.
-Partner with the Metro Denver EDC as the EDC implements a global, targeted (via Linked-In support) recruitment strategy and other talent development efforts (NEW!) - Employer relationships with education / workforce development organizations.
-Strengthen employer relationships with the Jefferson County Workforce Center, Red Rocks Community College, nonprofits and other organizations to promote immediate placement of job-seekers (EXPANDED!) - Digital Career Board.
-Expand investment in the Arvada Chamber digital Career Board to increase awareness of Arvada based companies and career opportunities (EXPANDED!) - Targeted talent pools.
+The Chamber will take immediate action to connect: (A) employers to existing talent, and (B) the region to key talent attraction / development partners. - Employer relationships with education / workforce development organizations.
+Strengthen employer relationships with the Jefferson County Workforce Center, Red Rocks Community College, nonprofits and other organizations to promote immediate placement of job-seekers (EXPANDED!) - Digital Career Board TO Launch Career Coach: Expand investment in the education and demand needs of employers through the launch of a region-wide shared digital platform that increase career aptitude and engagement through a data-informed lens.
+(EXPANDED!) - Targeted talent pools.
 Launch campaign and identify partners to connect targeted talent pools to employers.
 For example, launch community-wide campaign focused on engaging parents / caregivers to return to work after many departed during the pandemic to care for their children; recommend action steps employers can take to ease caregiver reentry into the workforce (NEW!)